csteach422/csteach422.github.io/coursework.md

     * presentation and live demo
   * final report
     * clearly detail design and development process
-    * outline testing, prototypes etc
+    * outline testing, prototypes &c.
     * explain what does and does not work in your final app
     * detail concepts and ideas for further development of this mobile application
     * ...
   * work may be conducted individually or in groups (max.
-4 persons per group)
+5 persons per group)
     * group report must clearly define each student's work and contributions, where applicable
       * no attribution, no mark

-**n.b.** please read the [Final Report Outline](/assets/docs/2018/extras/comp422-final-report-outline-2018.pdf) for further details.
+**n.b.** please read the [Final Report Outline](/assets/docs/2019/comp422-final-report-outline-2019.pdf) for further details.

 #### Assessed coursework will include the following primary categories: